Bank of England job will put Carney to the test

 CHANGE OF THE GUARD

-The Bank has been dominated by King for two decades, first as its chief economist and then governor.
+The BoE has been dominated by King for two decades, first as its chief economist and then governor.
 He pioneered the inflation-targeting system now widely used by many countries.

 For much of that time, Britain enjoyed growth.
 But the good times were fuelled by growing debt that plunged the country into its deepest economic crisis since the Great Depression.

-Osborne, once close to King, has shown signs of frustration that the Bank has not lived up to his hopes of "monetary activism" that would help offset his spending cuts.
+Osborne, once close to King, has shown signs of frustration that the BoE has not lived up to his hopes of "monetary activism" that would help offset his spending cuts.

 The bank has kept interest rates at a record low of 0.5 percent for four years and spent 375 billion pounds on government debt, or a quarter of gross domestic product, far more than the U.S. Federal Reserve by that measure.